eamutaigwe/R-analysis-assignment-eamutaigwe/analysis_assignment.md

 significance.
 - The paper included batch as a covariate in the linear model.
 - The paper used q-values instead of fdr/BH.

+Answer: Overall, the DE results obtained by Li et al. have lower p-values than those obtained in this analysis.
+Possible reasons for the
+discrepancies: The paper looks at DE genes for each time point, more like a simple effect, but in this analysis, we look at the overall effect across the entire time points.